 You should call Silver Smile Dental right away to schedule an emergency appointment.
 During the meantime, you should use a cold compress and over-the-counter pain medications.
 Your dentist will reposition the tooth and stabilize it with splints.
 If the tooth doesn’t properly heal, a root canal may be necessary.

 Make an Appointment and Become a Patient Today

-At Silver Smile Dental, we provide free dental consultations to answer any questions and concerns about your dental health.
+At Silver Smile Dental, we provide dental consultations to answer any questions and concerns about your dental health.

 Request an appointment with Dr. Chua today to get started on your smile makeover.